meodai/pro-color-harmonies/README.md

     - `circle` (emotional): uses hue bands and lightness bands to create more expressive, story-like shifts (fiery vs tranquil, etc.).
     - `diamond` (luminosity-aware): decisions are driven primarily by lightness + chroma so very light/dark bases still yield usable, UI-friendly palettes.
   - `colorSpace.space`: currently most generators work internally in OKLCH but you can request other output encodings via helper functions.
-  - `count` (optional):
+  - **Note**: Generators always construct **6 base colors** internally.
+To create palettes with different counts:
-    - Generators always construct 5 base colors.
+    - For fewer colors (< 6): the demo uses sampling to select evenly distributed colors from the base palette.
-    - If `count > 5`, the library uses OKLAB interpolation to extend the palette smoothly with `scaleSpreadArray`/`extendPalette`.
+    - For more colors (> 6): use OKLAB interpolation between the base colors for smooth transitions (as shown in the demo using `culori`).
   - `modifiers` (optional): `[sine, wave, zap, block]` (each `0–100`); see **Modifiers** below.

 Returns: `PaletteColor[]`.